bud123aman/ML-project/README.md

 ## Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 Whether it's reporting a bug, suggesting a new feature, improving documentation, or submitting code, your help is highly appreciated.

-We'll review your pull request as soon as possible and provide feedback.
-Thank you for your contribution!

 ---